 Treatment Options and Outcomes

 Early stabilization of the fracture and restoration of functional movement are essential.
 Rapid treatment is particularly critical in the frail elderly patient, for whom any extended period of bed rest is poorly tolerated and may be fatal.
-Muscle wasting and deconditioning occur rapidly with bed rest and are very difficult to restore.
+Muscle wasting and deconditioning occur rapidly with bed rest and their effects are very difficult to reverse.
 Pressure injuries over the bony prominences of the sacrum and heels can occur within hours, as can deep vein thromboses with subsequent pulmonary emboli.
-Opiate pain medications used while awaiting surgery will often lead to delirium and should be kept to a minimum.
-Care must be taken to manage chest secretions to avoid pneumonia – often a terminal event.
-In short, as the case with hip fractures, expeditious care that provides the ability to bear weight and pain control without sedation are key.
+Opiate pain medications used while awaiting surgery can lead to delirium and should be kept to a minimum.
+Care must be taken to manage chest secretions to avoid pneumonia.

 In developed countries, fractures of the femur are generally managed operatively.
 Non-operative management of femur fractures is usually only reserved for patients for whom surgery is not feasible or desirable, that is, those with a short life expectancy or bed ridden with very low baseline function.